 A: Reinsurance is an important risk management tool used by insurance companies to protect themselves from large financial losses.
 In other words, reinsurance is insurance for insurance companies.
 Insurance providers pay premiums to reinsurers.
 In exchange, reinsurers provide coverage for losses incurred by insurance providers up to a specified amount that is negotiated by both parties.
 Similar to insurance for your home, reinsurance acts as a safety net by transferring risk to another party.

 There are many different types of reinsurance.
-The National Flood Insurance Program (NFIP) secured “catastrophe property excess of loss” reinsurance.
+The NFIP secured “catastrophe property excess of loss” reinsurance.
 Similar to a homeowner’s insurance policy, the reinsurance company reimburses an insurer for a share of losses above an agreed-upon deductible.
 Reinsurance serves an important function as protection against losses from a natural disaster or other catastrophe.

 Private insurance companies around the world commonly use reinsurance as a tool to manage risk.
 Public entities also secure reinsurance.
-In fact, several U.S states already have reinsurance programs, including Florida (the Citizens Property Insurance Corporation of Florida), California (the California Earthquake Authority), and Texas (the Texas Windstorm Insurance Association).
+Several U.S states operate insurance providers that utilize reinsurance, including Florida (the Citizens Property Insurance Corporation of Florida), California (the California Earthquake Authority), and Texas (the Texas Windstorm Insurance Association).